SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Experiment

 The method was implemented in Python using the PyTorch deep learning framework and the PyCharm Integrated Development Environment (IDE).
 Experiments were conducted on a single GPU (NVIDIA Tesla V100) running Ubuntu 18.04.
 Pre-training was performed on the ImageNet-1K dataset \cite{c39deng2009imagenet}.
 The training process lasted for 100 epochs with a batch size of 128, taking approximately 12.6 hours.

-For the training data, input images were first randomly cropped to a size of $224 \times 224$ pixels, and data augmentation techniques, such as random horizontal flipping, were applied to enhance the dataset.
-The Adam optimizer was employed in conjunction with a cosine annealing algorithm to prevent the model from converging to local optima.

-To verify the validity of the model during the validation process, images were first resized to $256 \times 256$ pixels and then center-cropped to $224 \times 224$ pixels.
-This preprocessing step ensured consistency and accuracy in the validation results.
+For the training data, input images were randomly cropped to $224 \times 224$ pixels, and data augmentation techniques, such as random horizontal flipping, were applied to enhance the dataset.
+The Adam optimizer was used in conjunction with a cosine annealing algorithm.
+At the same time, for the testing data, images were resized to $256 \times 256$ pixels and then center-cropped to $224 \times 224$ pixels.